24 Jul A Not-So-Difficult Irrigation Audit Guide

 Over-watering is a huge problem and can lead to disease pressures.
 If you suspect a disease or fungus in your lawn, read our Lawn Disease Control blog for useful tips.
 Consider turning off your irrigation clock during the rainy season and then again in the winter.
 During this time, let your grass tell you when it is thirsty.
 Look for grass leaves to fold inward.
 This indicates your grass is needing water and you can turn your system on for a week.

 As previously mentioned, an irrigation audit can be performed with anything from an empty tuna can, to the bottom half of a plastic water bottle or soft drink can.
 However, there are a few products you can use that may help you accurately measure the exact amount of water being delivered into one place.
 See some of our recommended products below:

-To read more about irrigation, when and how often to water, or to learn more about useful tools that might help you measure your lawn’s water holding capacity, check out our Irrigation post.
+To read more about irrigation, when and how often to water, or to learn more about useful tools that might help you measure your lawn’s water holding capacity, check out our Lawn Irrigation Guide.
 If you’re interested in reading more about setting up an irrigation system or want to learn more about the different types of systems, click here: All Things Irrigation.